web3/web3.js/docs/docs/guides/05_smart_contracts/mastering_smart_contracts.md

     -   `getNumber()`: this function will return the current value of the `number` variable.
 -   `counterABI.json`: the ABI of the ContractCounter.sol
 -   `counterBytecode.json`: the compiled Bytecode of the ContractCounter.sol
--   `main.js`: here you will find 3 funtions:
+-   `main.js`: here you will find 3 functions:

     -   `deploy()`: sample script to deploy the smart contract using the ABI and Bytecode
     -   `getNumber()`: sample script to call the reading function getNumber() of the smart contract